cheap restaurants in Times Square

 Junior’s: A Literal Slice of New York History

 No trip to Midtown is complete without sliding into a retro booth at Junior’s.
 While it’s world-famous for its cheesecake, it’s also a massive, full-service deli that serves up quintessential New York comfort food.
 It’s loud, colorful, and right in the heart of the action at 45th and Broadway, making it the perfect “home base” for a day of sightseeing.
+For more information, visit their website.

 • Why I chose it: It’s a classic for a reason.
 Despite being in the most “touristy” spot possible, the quality of the deli meats and the legendary cheesecake remains consistently excellent.